mrivasperez/jaxml/README.md

 # What is Machine Learning?

 Imagine you want to teach a child to identify different fruits.
 You wouldn't give them a long list of rules like, "If it's red and round, it's an apple, unless it's small and has a stem, then it's a cherry."
 Instead, you'd show them many examples of apples, oranges, bananas, and so on, letting them learn the differences on their own.
-Eventually, they'd be able to identify new fruits they've never seen before.

 Machine learning is similar.
 It's about enabling computers to learn from data without being explicitly programmed with rigid rules.
 Instead of writing specific instructions for every task, we feed the computer a large amount of data and let it discover patterns, relationships, and insights on its own.
 This ability to learn from data allows computers to perform tasks that would be incredibly complex or even impossible to program traditionally.